Is The Ordinary worth it editorial flat lay — amber dropper bottles on white marble

 What it does well: 23% pure L-ascorbic acid is an impressive concentration.
 The price is hard to beat for this level of vitamin C.

 The problems: Gritty, sandy texture that the majority of users find difficult to tolerate.
 Oxidation risk is high without refrigeration and careful storage.
-No vitamin E or ferulic acid stabilization, which most dermatologists consider important for vitamin C efficacy and stability.
+No vitamin E or ferulic acid stabilization, which many formula standards prioritize for vitamin C efficacy and stability.

 23% pure L-ascorbic acid is impressive, but the gritty, sandy texture puts most users off, and the oxidation risk without stabilizers is real.
 Timeless 20% Vitamin C + E + Ferulic Acid Serum ($25) delivers better results with a far more pleasant texture and vitamin E plus ferulic acid stabilization.
 The Ordinary suspension is worth it only if you can genuinely tolerate the texture and refrigerate it carefully.